Expanding Early Care and Education for Homeless Children

 - Issue Brief on Early Care and Education for Young Children Experiencing Homelessness

-- Building Partnerships to Address Family Homelessness: A resource paper that highlights efforts by local Head Start and Early Head Start programs to connect with public housing associations, emergency shelter providers, local education agencies, and other community service providers.
+- Building Partnerships to Address Family Homelessness resource paper highlighting efforts by local Head Start and Early Head Start programs to connect with public housing associations, emergency shelter providers, local education agencies, and other community service providers

 - Guide to developmental and behavioral screening for housing and shelter providers (Released March 2014)

-- Working Together: Increasing Early Childhood Education Services for Homeless Children (A collaborative webinar with ACF and HUD)
+- Working Together: Increasing Early Childhood Education Services for Homeless Children (A collaborative webinar by ACF and HUD)

 - Home Visiting and Homeless Service Systems (Webinar for Home Visiting grantees held in March 2014)